ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 ### Using replication
+{: #vmwarereplication}

 Replication uses one of your snapshot schedules to automatically copy snapshots to a destination volume in a remote data center.
 The copies can be recovered in the remote site if a catastrophic event or data corruption occurs.

 With replicas, you can

 - Recover from site failures and other disasters quickly by failing over to the destination volume,
-- Fail over to a specific point in time in the DR copy.
+- Fail over to a specific point in time with the DR copy.

 Replication keeps your data in sync in two different locations.
 If you want to clone your volume and use it independently from the original volume, see [Creating a duplicate File Volume](/docs/FileStorage?topic=FileStorage-duplicatevolume).
 {:tip}